 The Global-scale Observations of the Limb and Disk (GOLD) mission is part of the NASA Explorers Program, which is designed to provide frequent, low-cost access to space for heliophysics and astrophysics missions with small to mid-sized spacecraft.
-The information collected by the GOLD mission will have a direct impact on understanding space weather and its impact on communication and navigation satellites, which we’ve come to rely on for everything from television programming to cell phone coverage and GPS in our vehicles.
+The information collected by the GOLD mission has a direct impact on understanding space weather and its impact on communication and navigation satellites, which we’ve come to rely on for everything from television programming to cell phone coverage and GPS in our vehicles.

 The GOLD mission is being led by Principal Investigator, Richard Eastes, a research scientist at LASP.
 The University of Central Florida’s Florida Space Institute will be responsible for disseminating data products to the scientific community.